cmusv-sc/Practicum2014-Ericsson-Authentication/README.md

 ####Required Software
 IDE, Android Studio (suggested)

+Download Android Studio from https://developer.android.com/sdk/installing/studio.html

 Android 4.0.3 API 15 (Minimum requirement)
 - With Android Studio, Go to Tools > Android > SDK Manager, to install required SDK.

-Download Android Studio from https://developer.android.com/sdk/installing/studio.html
+OpenCV Manager (OpenCV hardware optimized support for Android)
+- When you first time lanuch camera view in Authentication Client, it will guide you to Google Play Store to install it.

 ####Build Instructions